dclelland/Gong/README.md

 Gong aims to provide a fairly transparent Swift interface to Apple's CoreMIDI library.

+The library is built in two layers:

-[The files in the `/Sources/Core` directory](/Sources/Core) are simple, unopinionated wrappers around CoreMIDI's C APIs.
+- [The files in the `/Sources/Core` directory](/Sources/Core) are straightforward, unopinionated wrappers around CoreMIDI's C APIs.

-[The files outside of `/Sources/Core`](/Sources) are generally more opinionated, but let you perform common tasks with a minimum of setup.
+- [The files outside of `/Sources/Core`](/Sources) are slightly more opinionated, but let you perform common tasks with a minimum of setup.

 More specifically: there is a [global `MIDI` singleton](/Sources/MIDI.swift), which: